evanckennedy/gaming-leaderboards/README.md

 ## Root User Login Credentials

-During the initial setup, a root user is automatically seeded into the database via a seed script that runs during the database initialization.
+A root user is automatically seeded into the database via a seed script that runs during the database initialization.
 The default credentials are:

 - **Email**: `root@root.com`
 - **Password**: `rootpassword`